-- Your Wedding Website
+1. List Your Registry On Your Wedding Website

 Your wedding website should be full of extra information for your wedding guests such as travel information, hotel blocks and yes, your wedding registry.
 Add a section with links to your registry and include a sweet message that makes it clear that you’re not after a gift grab.
-For instance:Our Registry

 While your generosity is so appreciated, please know that your support and love are the best gift we could wish for!

 Unlike your wedding, the intention of your bridal shower is to, well, SHOWER the bride with gifts!
 It’s absolutely appropriate for the host to list your registry information on your bridal shower invitations.

-- Word of Mouth
+3. Let Your Registry Spread Word of Mouth